johnjohncom/webinar-2021sep-codeql2/README-advanced.md

+### Want to know more about how you can use CodeQL with commercial code bases?
+Get in touch with our Sales team using [this contact form](https://enterprise.github.com/contact?utm_source=github&utm_medium=event&utm_campaign=Learning-Journey-part-2-repo).

 # GitHub Learning Journey: Advanced vulnerability hunting with CodeQL

 This workshop covers how existing queries can be customized to better fit threat models for specific applications.

-We recommend completing the [beginner session](README.md) before attempting
+We recommend completing the [beginner session](README.md) before attempting this session,

-- Topic: Find a path traversal vulnerability in a StorageService
+- Topic: Find a path traversal vulnerability in a file storage service
 - Analyzed language: C#
-- Difficulty level: 1/3
+- Difficulty level: 2/3

 ## Setup instructions
 1. If you have not already done so, follow Steps 1.-3. from the [Setup instructions](README.md#setup-instructions) from the previous workshop to install VS Code and the CodeQL extension.